brainpy/BrainPy/docs/quickstart/installation.rst

-``BrainPy`` is designed to run cross platforms, including Windows, GNU/Linux, and OSX.
+``BrainPy`` is designed to run cross platforms, including Windows, Linux, and MacOS.
 It only relies on Python libraries.

 Installation with pip